ansin218/hugo-blog/content/today-i-learned.md

 description: "Today I Learned (TIL) - Inspired by Reddit."
 ---

-Inspired by the subreddit [Today I Learned](https://www.reddit.com/r/todayilearned/), since 14th February, 2020, I made it a point to learn something every day and share it with the readers of my blog.
+Inspired by the subreddit [Today I Learned](https://www.reddit.com/r/todayilearned/), I made it a point to learn something every day and share it with the readers of my blog.
 Treat yourself to more knowledge at <a href="https://www.kanchalonka.com/til/" target="_blank">Kancha Lonka</a>, a blog run by my friend, Sukanya.

+To keep the list short, only posts from current and previous month will be visible on this page.

+11.04.2020: <a href = "https://www.bbc.com/future/article/20181211-what-its-like-to-work-in-the-biggest-building-in-the-world" target = "_blank">Boeing’s Everett Factory</a><br>
+10.04.2020: <a href = "https://www.bbc.com/future/article/20190503-the-deepest-hole-we-have-ever-dug" target = "_blank">Kola Superdeep Borehole - The deepest manmade hole on Earth</a><br>
+09.04.2020: <a href = "https://www.bbc.com/future/article/20170801-the-ghostly-radio-station-that-no-one-claims-to-run" target = "_blank">MDZhB - The ghostly radio station</a><br>
+08.04.2020: <a href = "https://www.theguardian.com/world/2010/dec/03/jean-bedel-bokassa-posthumous-pardon" target = "_blank">Jean-Bédel Bokassa - The dictator accused of cannibalism and feeding his opponents to animals</a><br>
+07.04.2020: <a href = "https://www.youtube.com/watch?v=EkRRo5DN9lI" target = "_blank">The Logistics of the International Space Station</a><br>
 06.04.2020: <a href="https://www.blockworks.uk/the-uncensored-library" target="_blank">The Uncensored Library</a><br>
 05.04.2020: <a href="https://en.wikipedia.org/wiki/Turritopsis_dohrnii" target="_blank">Immortal Jellyfish</a><br>
 04.04.2020: <a href="https://www.telegraph.co.uk/finance/personalfinance/borrowing/creditcards/10231556/Man-who-created-own-credit-card-sues-bank-for-not-sticking-to-terms.html" target="_blank">Dmitry Argarkov - The man who sued bank for not sticking to his terms</a><br>